-BIHL currently owns 100.0% of our common stock and will own approximately 78.3% of our common stock following the completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock).
-BIHL contributes capital to us on an as needed basis and as of March 31, 2024, BIHL had contributed \$181.8 million to us.
+Prior to commencing its dissolution, BIHL owned approximately 73.5% of our common stock.
+BIHL contributed capital to us on an as needed basis and as of June 30, 2024, BIHL had contributed \$183.3 million to us.
 The BIHL Partnership Agreement governs the distribution of the profits and losses of BIHL to its partners.
 The BIHL Partnership Agreement requires the supermajority approval (i.e., at least 75.0% of the outstanding Class A Interests in BIHL) of certain actions of the partnership and its subsidiaries, including the Company, and also provides its limited partners with certain rights of first refusal with respect to sales of securities of BIHL and its subsidiaries.

 On October 7, 2020 our subsidiaries BSUI, BUSI and BICI entered into a Services Agreement with BIHL (the "Services Agreement").
-Pursuant to the Services Agreement, BIHL provides various insurance and corporate services to BSUI, BUSI and BICI.
-The primary services provided to BSUI, BUSI and BICI under the Services Agreement are underwriting, claims, financial and accounting, investment, legal, reinsurance and regulatory reporting services.
+Pursuant to the Services Agreement, BIHL provided various insurance and corporate services to BSUI, BUSI and BICI.
+The primary services provided to BSUI, BUSI and BICI under the Services Agreement were underwriting, claims, financial and accounting, investment, legal, reinsurance and regulatory reporting services.
+Upon the dissolution of BIHL, as described below, the Services Agreement will remain in effect among BSHI, BSUI, BUSI and BICI.